nadlinn/ehr/tech_spec.md

 #### 2.1.1.
 Core API

-The core API will handle:
+The core API handles:
 - User authentication and authorization.
-- Patient data intake and validation.
+- Patient data intake and validation with multi-language support.
-- A generic data processing pipeline.
+- A generic data processing pipeline with caching and queue integration.
+- Asynchronous and bulk processing capabilities.
+- Multi-language validation and error messaging.

 #### 2.1.2.
 EHR Integration Modules